TomTasche/TouchDrums/README.md

 ====
 You like loud sounds?
 We like them too!
 That's why we created TouchDrums: a fucking loud drum that fits into your pocket!

 44.371 users already took the opportunity and gave TouchDrums a try.
 Out of those, incredible **93** users have been convinced by the functionality of TouchDrums.
-That's a active install rate of 0,2%!
+That's an active install rate of 0,2%!
 Most ad-financed apps can only dream of such rates!

 TouchDrums is used by hobbyists and experts alike.
 A few of our users outed themselves as real drummer in the comments.